 Table of Contents

-If you're concerned about dog anesthesia, the best thing you can do is talk with your veterinarian.
-Of course, doing your own research never hurts either.
+But, if you're concerned about dog anesthesia after effects, the best thing you can do is talk with your veterinarian and do your due diligence on how anesthesia can affect your dog.

-Your veterinarian would never recommend anything that is going to do harm to your pet.
-They'll explain the risks of dog anesthesia and help you make a choice about the right option for Fido.
+A vet would never recommend anything that is going to do harm to your pet.

 Sedation vs. Anesthesia

-Sedation can be used for minor procedures that are less invasive to your dog like x-rays, ultra-sounds, and minor wounds.
-Emergency surgeries, and more invasive procedures require a deeper anesthesia and breathing tube.
+This is to ensure a stress-free environment for the animal.
+Sedation can be used for minor procedures that are less invasive to your dog such as x-rays, ultra-sound, and minor wounds.

 What are the Risks of Dog Anesthesia?